railwayapp/docs/src/docs/maturity/compare-to-render.md

 Render has example templates on GitHub that you can deploy and no incentives for community templates.

+### Private Networking

+Render’s private network is regional.
+Services in different regions can’t communicate directly over a private network.

+At Railway, private networking operates globally.
+This means services in different regions can communicate with each other privately without any barriers or extra configuration.
+Additionally, you have the flexibility to move services between regions effortlessly.

 ### Pricing

 We believe in the principle of **pay only for what you use**.
 With Railway, you pay an affordable flat fee for the plan you choose, and additional costs are based solely on the resources (compute) you consume each month.
 In summary, a flexible pay-as-you-go model!